 Looking to gain valuable work experience and make a difference in your community?
-The San Mateo County Sheriff’s Office is now accepting applications for our 2025 paid Summer Internship Program!
+Consider applying for the San Mateo County Sheriff’s Office’s Summer Internship Program!

 Whether you’re considering a career in law enforcement, forensic science, emergency management, or public administration, this internship provides the experience and mentorship to kickstart your career.